Iran first team to arrive in Russia for World Cup | Malay Mail

-MOSCOW, June 6 — Iran became the first team to arrive in Russia for the World Cup yesterday, nine days before the opening match of the June 14 to July 15 tournament.
+MOSCOW, June 7 — Iran became the first team to arrive in Russia for the World Cup yesterday, days before the opening match of the June 14 to July 15 tournament.

 Iran have been drawn in Group B alongside former World Cup winners Spain, reigning European champions Portugal and Morocco.